MasonSyj/SoftwareTools/linuxDirectoryExplain.md

 6. /usr: The name usr stands for Unix System Resources, and this directory contains the majority of the application programs and files on the system, including libraries, documentation, and source code.

 7. /var: The name var stands for variable, and this directory contains variable data that changes frequently during the operation of the system, such as log files, mail spools, and temporary files.

+* /bin contains executable files that are part of the core operating system.
+These files need to be accessible before /usr gets mounted. (for instance, the mount command is in /bin/mount).

+* /usr/bin contains executable files that are not part of the core operating system.
+These are considered to be "system wide binaries".